Battle of Hatikvah Neighborhood: Battle

 Soon, Haganah reinforcements arrived to Beit Yakov and plugged the holes in the defensive line.
 A 16-year old defender figured out the Arabs were using "Arab-al-Arab" as a code phrase and thus tricked several attackers into advancing into his grenade range.

 At the same time, Haganah reinforcements, a machine gun unit, reached the road to Salameh.
 They opened fire on the Arab looters, who were clearly illuminated against the blaze.
 As Arab forces began retreating towards Salameh, they were flanked by machine gun fire.

 The battle lasted until 22:00, ending in a decisive Arab defeat, with 70 Arab casualties.
 It took all night for British and Red Crescent to retrieve the bodies of the attackers.
-Two Jewish civilians were killed, elderly residents who had refused to evacuate their shack and were burned alive.
+Two Jewish civilians were killed, elderly residents who had refused to evacuate their home and were burned alive.
 32 homes were burned and 60 Jewish families were left homeless.
 It was the second night of Chanukah.

 Aftermath

 The Battle of Hatikva was the first battle between the Haganah and the Arab irregulars.

 The Arabs initially spread the false rumor that they had prevailed and burned Hatikvah neighborhood to the ground, but once the truth was clear, the jubilation in Ramle turned to a day of mourning.

-The defeat struck a blow to Hasan Salama's reputation and failed to motivate recruitment to his Antizionist forces.
+The defeat struck a blow to Hasan Salama's reputation and failed to motivate recruitment to his forces.
 He restrategized to less ambitious attacks on Jewish transportation and supply lines.

 After the battle, Ze'ev "Zonik" Steinberg and his men went to celebrate at a cafe where they were happily received by artists and poets.
 When Hanna Rovina was asked to read Nathan Alterman's pacifist poem, ("Don't Give Them Guns"), she looked at the boys and declared, "give them guns!"

 The village of Salameh engaged in sniping attacks for the rest of the war, until 28–30 April, when the village was depopulated.
 The IDF surrounded the village minus a narrow escape corridor, and the Arab forces and residents retreated without firing a shot.
-The emptied homes were used to house half Tel Aviv residents who had lost their homes to Antizionist attacks, and half newly arrived olim.
+The emptied homes were used to house half Tel Aviv residents who had lost their homes to attacks, and half newly arrived olim.